 Particulars | Details |

-Name | Smt.
-Anandiben Mafatbhai Patel |
+Full Name | Anandiben Mafatbhai Patel |

-Date of Birth | November 21, 1941 |
+Born | November 21, 1941, Gujarat |

 Mamata Banerjee

 Mamata Banerjee is the Chief Minister of West Bengal and Chairperson of the All India Trinamool Congress (AITC).
 A determined leader, she ended 34 years of Communist rule in West Bengal in 2011 and was re-elected in 2016 and 2021.
-Known as “Didi,” she has held key ministerial roles in railways, coal, and women’s affairs.
-She is recognized for her grassroots politics, mass appeal, and strong stance on social justice.
+Known as Didi, she has held key ministerial roles in railways, coal, and women’s affairs.
+She is recognised for her grassroots politics, mass appeal, and strong stance on social justice.
 Despite facing challenges and criticism, she remains a dominant political figure in India.
 Beyond politics, she is a poet, writer, and artist, with her works contributing to social causes.

 Particulars | Details |